Unraveling and Becoming // A Multi-Teacher Journey Through The Omer

 For our opening session, we’ll introduce a few aspects of the course - the Sefirot, the flow of the class, and you, the participants.
 We’ll then explore a teaching about the Sefirah of Chesed (Lovingkindness) and reflect on what love makes possible when it sits at the foundation of our lives.
 What can our sages teach us about the role of brokenheartedness in living from love?
 How does living from a well of love give us the grounds for moral courage?
 Through guided embodied practice and time for reflection, we’ll ignite an ongoing practice of feeling love and belovedness in our day to day life and seeing what becomes possible when we do.

-SESSION 2 || Gevurah: Boundaries and Desire
+SESSION 2 || Gevurah: Strength, Fear, & Possibility

-SESSION 3 || Tiferet: Complexity and Compassion
+SESSION 3 || Tiferet: Balance, Compassion, & Desire

 As we dive into Tiferet, we’ll explore how we find balance and spiritual integrity in fractured times.
 Balance can often be thought of as even scales, but perhaps a more apt concept of balance is the quality we need when surfing a wave, when finding a foothold on an ever-changing ride beneath us.
+Nowhere is this more alive than in our desires, where we're constantly navigating competing pulls: immediate pleasure and long-term fulfillment, freedom and commitment, compassion for others and the boundaries that keep us whole.
+In learning to ride that tension rather than resolve it, we begin to open to the beauty that was there all along, around us and within us.
+Together with guest teacher Yael Shy, we'll explore how our desires, honestly met, can become a doorway into greater compassion, integrity, and aliveness.

 SESSION 4 || Netzach: Sacred Endurance